Phyllis Clinch: Education

 As a child she attended the Loreto school.
+It was here that her interest in science was cultivated: "This progressive school taught science to girls in the early 1900s and Phyllis, liking the nun who taught chemistry, chose chemistry over history in her later years in school".
 She continued her studies at the University College Dublin (UCD) where she studied from 1919 to 1923 and graduated with first-class honors degrees in chemistry and botany.
 She was at the top of her class, and she received a post-grad scholarship.
 In 1924 she received her MSc degree through her thesis work in addition to being awarded a research fellowship from the Dublin City Council in 1925.
 Then, in 1928 she got her PhD by studying the metabolism of conifer leaves.
 She did the work for her PhD at the Imperial College in London while studying under V. H. Blackman.
 Throughout the completion of her research (from 1926 to 1928) she published five papers with Joseph Doyle, her supervisor.
 She then worked with Alexandre Guilliermond studying cytology (the function and structure of cells) from 1928 to 1929 at the Sorbonne in Paris.